 This EZ GRO raised bed kit is just as good as the Vegepod, but for different reasons.

-The unique factor: it uses a proprietary material they call AirFlow fabric which lets excess water drain out while providing perfect air flow through the soil that reaches the roots evenly.
+Its Unique Factor: EZ GRO uses a proprietary material called, AirFlow fabric which lets excess water drain out while providing perfect air flow through the soil that reaches the roots evenly.
 It’s also BPA free and UV resistant.

 So if you’re to try out a fabric raised garden bed kit, EZ GRO is not too expensive, and many reviews share how they were able to grow and harvest a nice amount while using this fabric gardening box.

 - 100% MADE IN USA Instant fabric raised garden bed for all plants Ready to go out of the box; No assembly

 - Made of a proprietary fabric AeroFlow material, a highly durable, UV resistant, non-woven fabric that provides exceptional air flow throughout the soil and root systems and allows excess moisture to easily drain away.

 - 4' x 8' x 11.5" Rectangle shape; can be placed on any flat surface (grass, patio, concrete, etc.).

 - Holds 32 cubic feet of soil or other planting/potting mix (soil, plants and seeds not included).

 - Wide compartment allows for more plant variety and better harvest yield.
 Made in USA.

 11. Vegepod Self Watering Raised Garden Bed System